argoproject/Argo/docs/users/plugins.rst

 - `Co-Authors Plus <https://wordpress.org/plugins/co-authors-plus/>`_ - Allows multiple authors to be assigned to a post.
 - `Constant Contact Plugin <https://wordpress.org/plugins/constant-contact-api/>`_ - Adds integration for the Constant Contact email marketing service
 - `Disqus Comment System <https://wordpress.org/plugins/disqus-comment-system/>`_ - The Disqus comment system replaces your WordPress comment system with your comments hosted and powered by Disqus.
-- `DoubleClick for WordPress <https://github.com/INN/DoubleClick-for-WordPress>`_ - DoubleClick ad integration, maintained by INN.
+- `DocumentCloud <https://wordpress.org/plugins/documentcloud/>`_ - Embed DocumentCloud documents that won't be eaten by the visual editor
 - `Edit Flow <https://wordpress.org/plugins/edit-flow/>`_ - Adds better editorial workflow options to the WordPress admin
 - `Facebook Comments <https://wordpress.org/plugins/facebook-comments-plugin/>`_ - Replaces the default WordPress comment system with Facebook comments
 - `Liveblog <https://wordpress.org/plugins/liveblog/>`_ - A simple way to add live blogs to your site.
-- `Navis DocumentCloud <https://wordpress.org/plugins/navis-documentcloud/>`_ - Embed DocumentCloud documents that won't be eaten by the visual editor
-- `News Quizzes <https://github.com/INN/news-quiz>`_ - A WordPress wrapper for Mother Jones' news quiz tool
 - `Redirection <https://wordpress.org/plugins/redirection/>`_ - Manage all your 301 redirects and monitor 404 errors
 - `Simple Tags <https://wordpress.org/plugins/simple-tags/>`_ - Extended Tagging for WordPress 4.0.x : Suggested Tags, Mass edit tags, Auto-tags, Autocompletion, Related Posts etc.
 - `Slack <https://wordpress.org/plugins/slack/>`_ - Adds Slack notifications when you publish posts, receive new comments, etc.
 - `TablePress <https://wordpress.org/plugins/tablepress/>`_ - TablePress enables you to create and manage tables in your posts and pages, without having to write HTML code.
 Also installed are the DataTables Counter Column, DataTables Sorting plugins and Pagination Length Change "All" entry extensions.
 - `Tweetable Text <https://wordpress.org/plugins/tweetable-text/>`_ - Make your posts more shareable.
 Add a Tweet and Buffer button to key sentences right inside each blog post with a simple [tweetable] tag.
 - `TinyMCE Advanced <https://wordpress.org/plugins/tinymce-advanced/>`_ - Enables advanced features and plugins in TinyMCE, the visual editor in WordPress.
-- `WP DS NPR API <https://github.com/npr/WP-DS-NPR-API>`_ - A collection of tools for reusing content from NPR.org supplied by NPR Digital Services.

 **Premium plugins** we've bought a site license for INN member sites: